 Michigan Tax Lawyer

-Tax debt can easily tear down the life you’ve made for yourself.
+Tax liability can easily tear down the life you’ve made for yourself.
 Fortunately, you can find help getting your back taxes under control by contacting a Michigan tax attorney with the W Tax Group.

 You’ve worked long and hard to build a life for yourself.
 You likely have acquired property, such as cars and a home, or you may be putting everything you have into your business.
 When you’re hit with a big tax bill, all of that is threatened.

 Everyone knows the IRS and state of Michigan want their money, but you may not realize just how much they can do to you.
-If you don’t file and pay your taxes, the government has an arsenal of debt-collection tactics it can fire at you—each one more unpleasant than the last.
+If you don’t file and pay your taxes, the government has an arsenal of liability-collection tactics it can fire at you—each one more unpleasant than the last.

 They will send you collections letters; they will call and threaten you; and they can levy your bank accounts and wages, place liens on your property, and even take your house.
 You can even go to jail for failure to file or pay your taxes.

 This is terrifying stuff, and it’s no wonder you want to throw up your hands and give up—but don’t.
-Believe it or not, there are many ways to get your tax debt under control.
+Believe it or not, there are many ways to get your tax liability under control.

 If you are at the end of your rope and don’t know what to do to handle your tax situation, contact a Michigan tax lawyer at our firm.
-Your attorney will help you get your debt taken care of and get your life back on track.
+Your attorney will help you get your liability taken care of and get your life back on track.

 What Can the IRS and State of Michigan Do if You Fail to Pay Taxes?